WojciechMatuszewski/programming-notes/web/typescript/typescript-stuff.md

 ## Function Overloads

 You can provide different implementations based on the arguments that we supply.
-It makes stuff more readable
+It makes stuff more readable.

 ```typescript
 // these are virtual, they will get compiled away